YashBaraii/Online-Chatbot-Based-Ticket-Booking-System/README.md

 ## Project Overview

 This repository contains the project developed for the **TECHNEX-25 Hackathon**.
-The project focuses on [insert brief description of the project goal or theme, e.g., "building a smart solution for real-time traffic monitoring using AI and IoT."]
+The project focuses on [insert brief description of the project goal or theme, e.g., "Online Chatbot based Ticket Booking System"]

 The solution is designed to address [insert problem statement] and leverages advanced technologies to provide innovative features.